Service fails to start and you receive an error 1079 on a computer that's running Windows 7

 Error 1079: The account specified for this service is different from the account specified for other services running in the same process

-The issue may occur if the service is started by the Local System account instead of by the Local Service account (NT AUTHORITY\LocalService).
+The service is started by the Local System account instead of the Local Service account (NT AUTHORITY\LocalService).
 The Local System account may have insufficient permissions to start the service.

 Set the service and any dependent services to run under the NT AUTHORITY\LocalService account.